omeka/omeka-s-enduser/content/Items.md

 To add a new item, begin by selecting the the _Add new item_ button.

-Before creating items, site admins  may want to create [Resource Templates](/content/resource-template.md), which will load specific fields for various item types which you define.
+Before creating items, site admins may want to create [Resource Templates](/content/resource-template.md), which will load specific fields for various item types.

 ### Values
 The Values tab is where you enter metadata information such as title, description, etc.